 We are legally obliged to take a register twice a day.
-Once at the start of the school day and once at the start of the afternoon session.
-The registers will remain open for approximately 15 minutes.
+Once at the start of the school day and once during each afternoon session.
+The registers will remain open for approximately 30 minutes.
 Pupils arriving before the end of the registration period will be coded L (Late before registers close) which is a present mark.
 We will record the number of minutes late in the register.
 Pupils arriving after the registers have closed will be coded U (Late after registers close) which counts as an unauthorised absence for the whole session.
 Ongoing and repeated lateness after the close of registration (U mark) will be subject to legal action.